 Four of her novels have been finalists for the Christy Award, and two were named winners of the award in the category of contemporary fiction--A Garden to Keep in 2002 and Winter Birds in 2007.
 Winter Birds was also named as a best book for the year 2006 by both Christianity Today and Publishers Weekly.

-Jamie has been married for 45 years to Daniel Turner, who is on the music faculty at Bob Jones University in Greenville, SC, and they have a son, Jess, who recently completed a doctoral degree in music composition at Indiana University in Bloomington, IN, and two wonderful grandchildren, Carolyn Svana, 7, and Charles Kjell, 3.
+Jamie has been married for 50 years to Daniel Turner, who is retired from the music faculty at Bob Jones University in Greenville, SC, and they have a son, Jess, who is a composer, a beautiful daughter-in-law named Maisha, and two wonderful grandchildren, Carolyn Svana, 12, and Charles Kjell, 8.